Hypothesis tests for structured rank correlation matrices: Application

 Figure~\ref{fig:stations} displays the $18$ stations.
 By looking at the map, it seems reasonable to believe that sea levels at certain stations are related and that geographical proximity plays a role.
 Accounting for this spatial dependence is of interest in the context of flood insurance, for example.
 In order to evaluate the financial risk associated with floods, an insurer needs to model not only the probability of such events occurring at specific locations, but also how likely it is that many of these locations will be flooded simultaneously.
 In countries like Canada, where the private sector has been offering homeowners flood insurance products for less than a decade (\citetalias{IBC:2015}), flood data are rare and insurers usually rely on modeling water flows or water levels as a first step in estimating the financial risk underlying these products.
 A common approach consists of using such models to generate synthetic water levels from which the financial losses are then estimated.
 As the number of locations considered can be large, it often appears convenient to use, e.g., factor models, or similar constructions from which it is relatively simple to generate synthetic observations.
 Such models however require the factor structure as input.
 The tests developed here are useful for identifying and validating such a structure, as we now illustrate.

 Figure~\ref{fig:stations} shows six clusters of stations grouped by the geographical region in which they are located.
-All stations in the same cluster are highlighted with the same colour: $G_1 = \{1\}$, $G_2 = \{ 2,\dots,6\}$, $G_3 = \{ 7,8\}$, $G_4 = \{9\}$, $G_5 = \{ 10,\dots,17\}$ and $G_6 = \{ 18\}$.
+All stations in the same cluster are highlighted with the same colour: $\mathcal{G}_1 = \{1\}$, $\mathcal{G}_2 = \{ 2,\dots,6\}$, $\mathcal{G}_3 = \{ 7,8\}$, $\mathcal{G}_4 = \{9\}$, $\mathcal{G}_5 = \{ 10,\dots,17\}$ and $\mathcal{G}_6 = \{ 18\}$.
 Station \#18 forms a single cluster because it is not located on the Atlantic coast but in the delta of the Saint Lawrence river.
 The left panel of Figure~\ref{fig:Taus} displays the matrix of empirical Kendall's taus; the diagonal entries are highlighted with the same colour as the stations in Figure~\ref{fig:stations}.
 The above clusters seem to induce a block structure, which may be exploited when building a joint model in order to reduce its dimensionality, such as a factor model, for example.

-Before proceeding however, the data need to be preprocessed because the measurements at many of the stations show a clear monotone trend in time, a phenomenon widely attributed to global warming, see, e.g., \cite{Oppenheimer/al:2019}.
-To resolve this issue, we fitted a simple linear regression model to the series at each station, with the year of measurement as the explanatory variable; see Figure~\ref{fig:sea-levels} in Appendix~\ref{app:application} in the Supplementary Material for examples of the raw series along with fitted regression lines.
-Proceeding this way eliminated the trend as well as ties.
-The fit at each station was adequate, and the residuals did not exhibit any significant auto-correlation; this was assessed both visually and by Ljung--Box tests at various lags \citep{Ljung/Box:1978}.
-We then applied the methodology developed in this paper to the regression residuals.
-Note that although the residuals are not i.i.d, the work of \cite{Cote/Genest/Omelka:2019} shows that the asymptotic results derived here in the fixed $d$ setting still apply to residuals from regression models with Gaussian errors.
+Because the measurements at many stations show a monotone trend in time, a phenomenon widely attributed to global warming \citep{Oppenheimer/al:2019}, the data were preprocessed as explained in Appendix~\ref{app:application} in the Supplementary Material.
+The methodology developed in this paper was then applied to regression residuals; although these are not i.i.d, the work of \cite{Cote/Genest/Omelka:2019} shows that the asymptotic results derived here in the fixed $d$ setting still apply to residuals from regression models with Normal errors.